 Source: Pensions and Investments, Cerulli Associates

-The ability to have an OCIO to work with and provide the diligence and reasoning behind these model combinations can reduce the stress of these critical investment decisions.
+Having an OCIO to work with and provide the diligence and reasoning behind these model combinations can reduce the stress of defending these critical investment decisions.

 4. What is the OCIO process for finding and combining strategists?